Philip McKenzieOn Influence and Influencers

 When she’s not proving to New Yorkers why the Eagles are better than the Giants or Jets, she’s watching DC Entertainment movies, searching for the best pizza spot, and avoiding all menu options that say, “Philly Cheesesteak.”
 Amanda’s college Emmy nomination is for a documentary she co-produced called “Off the Canvas,” about a local muralist in Philadelphia.

-Bill Harvey, a columnist at MediaVillage ("In Terms of ROI"), has spent more than 35 years leading the way in media research with pioneer thinking in new media, set-top box data, optimizers, measurement standards, privacy standards, the ARF Model; and inventions such as ADI/DMA, addressable commercials, passive peoplemeters, and media/purchase single-source by big data matching (including four U.S. patents assigned to TRA Inc., which he cofounded, and sold to TiVo).
-He was the first winner of the ARF Erwin Ephron Award.
+Bill Harvey, a columnist at MediaVillage ("In Terms of ROI"), has spent more than 35 years leading the way in media research with pioneer thinking in new media, set-top box data, optimizers, measurement standards, privacy standards, the ARF Model; and inventions such as ADI/DMA, addressable commercials, passive peoplemeters, and media/purchase single-source by big data matching ( including four U.S. patents assigned to TRA Inc., which he cofounded).

 Brian Jacobs spent more than 35 years in advertising, media, and research agencies, including spells at Leo Burnett (UK, EMEA, International media director), Carat International (managing director), Universal McCann (EMEA director) and Millward Brown (executive vice president, Global Media).
 Currently, he writes "The Cog Blog" on MediaVillage.
 He has worked in the UK, EMEA, and globally out of the USA.
 His experience spans shifts from full-service ad agencies to media agencies; from traditional single-commercial-channel TV to multifaceted digital channels; and from media planning to multidisciplinary communication planning.

-In 2006, Brian started Brian Jacobs and Associates, a consultancy business whose clients include advertisers, media agencies, research organisations and trade bodies.
+In 2006, Brian started Brian Jacobs and Associates, a consultancy business whose clients include advertisers, media agencies, and trade bodies.

 Though a New Yorker at heart, Christian Taylor is a self-taught photographer from Freeport, Long Island who began his career creating content for an industrial manufacturing company while working on other artistic projects with aspiring creatives.
 Later he moved into the high-end jewelry industry, where he stayed for nearly 6 years, producing videos, photo-shoots, and various social media campaigns for a fifth avenue luxury watch company.
 Now, Christian has his eyes set on the television industry, starting his hopefully long career in media as a Content Creator for MediaVillage’s TV/Video Download, Jack Myers’ The Future of Men and HookedUpGen, another branch of the MyersBizNet company.